-- have drawn up at least 25 case reports not older than 5 years which have been subjected to collegial review and/or supervision.
-These case reports should preferably cover the full spectrum of BPA, involving complex crime scenes, locations and orientations of individuals, sequence of blood shedding events, evaluation of activity level propositions. - In case the applicant is also acting as a supervisor or reviewer, at least 15 reports on the List of Case Information should be independently prepared reports; - have spent an average of 40 hours a year over the past 5 years on forensically relevant professional development (e.g. publications, attending conferences, running or attending courses);
+- have drawn up at least 25 case reports not older than 5 years which have been subjected to collegial review and/or supervision and has spent at least 500 hours on BPA casework during the last 5 years.
+These case reports should preferably cover the full spectrum of BPA (at least stage 2 and 3), classification of bloodstain patterns, involving complex crime scenes/lab examinations/photograph examinations concerning for example, locations and orientations of individuals, sequence of blood shedding events and evaluation of findings given activity level propositions.
+In case the applicant is also acting as a supervisor or reviewer, at least 15 reports on the List of Case Information should be independently prepared reports; - have spent an average of 40 hours a year over the past 5 years on forensically relevant professional development (e.g. publications, attending conferences, running or attending courses);